francesca64/francesca64/README.md

 After a long break, I've decided to be active online again.

-I'll probably make a blog soon to write about Vulkan and other fun things.
+I'll make a blog soon to write about Vulkan and other fun things.

 - Rustacean since 2016 (web developer before that)
 - Arch Linux enthusiast (formerly Gentoo)